PKZIP: History

 By the 1970s, file archiving programs were distributed as standard utilities with operating systems.
 They include the Unix utilities ar, shar, and tar.
 These utilities were designed to gather a number of separate files into a single archive file for easier copying and distribution.
 These archives could optionally be passed through a stream compressor utility, such as compress and others.

 Other archivers also appeared during the 1980s, including ARC by System Enhancement Associates, Inc. (SEA), Rahul Dhesi's ZOO, Dean W. Cooper's DWC, LHarc by Haruhiko Okomura and Haruyasu Yoshizaki and ARJ which stands for "Archived by Robert Jung".

+In the mid-1980s Phil Katz developed a compression/archiving program called PKARC that was fully compatible with files created by ARC by System Enhancement Associates, Inc. (SEA).
+In addition, PKARC was written entirely in assembly language, making it much faster that the version made by SEA, and it also compressed files smaller, which was a big deal back in the days when floppy disks were used for file storage.
+As a result, PKARC quickly became a very popular program.

+A lawsuit was filed by SEA claiming trademark infringement, so Katz changed the name to PKPAK, but SEA also claimed that Katz had copied source code from SEA's ARC program.
+Katz eventually settled the lawsuit and abandoned development of PKARC/PKPAK.

 The development of PKZIP was first announced in the file SOFTDEV.DOC from within the PKPAK 3.61 package, stating it would develop a new and yet unnamed compression program.
-The announcement had been made following the lawsuit between SEA and PKWARE, Inc. Although SEA won the suit, it lost the compression war, as the user base migrated to PKZIP as the compressor of choice.
+The announcement had been made following the lawsuit between SEA and PKWARE, Inc..
+Although SEA won the suit, it lost the compression war, as the user base migrated to PKZIP as the compressor of choice.
 Led by some BBS sysops who refused to accept or offer files compressed as .ARC files, users began recompressing any old archives that were currently stored in .ARC format into .ZIP files.

 The first version was released in 1989, as a DOS command-line tool, distributed under shareware model with a US$25 registration fee (US$47 with manual).